Skip to Content

 • “What do you remember about my scheduling preferences?”

-How workflows use memories
+How routines use memories

-When a workflow runs, it automatically receives:
+When a routine runs, it automatically receives:

 1. All global memories

-2. Any memories specific to that workflow
+2. Any memories specific to that routine

 Tips